maxmatkovski/NLP/README.md

 I did this with the for loop above.
 The model ended up taking much longer to run than I expected.
 To iterate over all 100,000 tweets it took a little over **four hours** to run.

-# Results
+## Results
 After running BERT on all 100,000 tweets, the distribution of sentiment classification was as follows.

 ![Image!](Images/final-bar-graph.png)

-As we can see the distribution of sentiment definetly skews towards negative tweets.
+As we can see the distribution of sentiment definitely skews towards negative tweets.
 After 1, the most common sentiment was a 5.
 This confirmed my intuition that twitter fosters an environment where extreme opinions are more prevalent, whether they are negative or positive.

+### Statistics
+- Average: **2.786**
+- Median: **3**
+- Mode: **1**
+- Standard Deviation: **1.63**

-The average tweet sentiment value of all 100,000 tweets was 2.8, meaning that the average tweet on twitter about climate change is slightly more negative than neutral.
+Of all the 100,000 tweets the average was 2.786, meaning that the average tweet on twitter about climate change is slightly more negative than neutral.

-Going forward, I think we can all realize that twitter is a place that fosters extreme opinions, and as with most things in life, the truth lies somewhere in the middle.
+Given the data, it's clear that twitter is a place that fosters extreme opinions.
+Over 60% of the tweets were classified as a either a 1 or a 5.
+Thus, twitter is clearly a place that is unideal to educate oneself about important issues such as climate change.

 ## References